rymaju/c4c-express-internal-backend/api.md

 - public and protected routes
 - JWT signing and verification
-- password verification and hasing with bcrypt
+- password verification and hashing with bcrypt
 - logout/jwt blacklisting

 Currently missing: